 You have worked hard for your promotion and have ample expertise in your chosen field, but you may find that you lack self-confidence in your ability to lead.
 Be prepared to learn from others—including your new team.

-2. Communicate clearly.
-Always keep your team fully informed of project goals,

-    priorities, and those all-important deadlines.
-Effective communication will be

-    essential in both establishing your credibility and gaining the support of your

-    team, so be sure to provide clear direction and always welcome questions and
+Always keep your team fully informed about project goals, priorities, and important deadlines.
+Effective communication is essential to both establishing your credibility and gaining the support of your team, so be sure to provide clear direction and always welcome questions and feedback from peers.

-    feedback from others.

-    4. Encourage feedback.
-Sometimes employees are unwilling to speak up about

-    certain issues unless they are prompted.
-Canvass for opinions on issues such as

-    support, training, and resources while maintaining an open-door policy so that

-    your team knows that you are willing to listen to their concerns and ideas as

-    well as help provide solutions to any problems.
+Sometimes employees are unwilling to speak up about certain issues unless they are prompted.
+Canvass for opinions on issues such as support, training, and resources and maintain an open-door policy.
+This will assure that your team knows that you are willing to listen to their concerns and ideas and also help provide solutions to any problems.

-    5. Offer recognition.
-By publicly recognizing the efforts and achievements of

-    your team, you not only build up their confidence, but also encourage future

-    contributions and effort.
-Praise does not always have to be formal – praising

-    employees can be part of your day-to-day communication with your team.
-In the

-    video below, Ken Blanchard suggests that managers take an extra minute to offer

-    praise, criticism, or make sure that instructions are understood.
+There are many reasons to offer recognition and constructive feedback to employees.
+By publicly recognizing the efforts and achievements of your team, you not only build up their confidence, but also encourage future contributions and effort.
+Praise does not always have to be formal; praising employees can be part of your day-to-day communication with your team.
+In the video below, Ken Blanchard suggests that managers take an extra minute to offer praise, criticism, or make sure that instructions are understood.

 Ken Blanchard discusses the concept of the "Extra Minute Manager."

-    While this list is intended for new managers, you could likely share these tips

-    with your seasoned managers to remind them of the basics and help them avoid

-    derailing.
-As is true with most things, the longer the person stays in a role,

-    the more set in his ways he becomes.
-Reminders such as these might help to give

-    them a new focus or outlook on their daily job, which will not only improve

-    their own effectiveness, but increase the performance of those whom they lead.
+While this list is intended for new managers, these tips can benefit tenured managers and remind them of the basics.
+As it is true with most things, the longer the person stays in a role, the more set in his ways he becomes.
+These leadership tips serve as reminders that help give new managers a unique focus or outlook on their daily job, which will not only improve their own effectiveness, but increase the performance of those whom they lead.